Hamilton Family Law Attorneys

 — Each spouse’s right to sell, buy, lease, transfer, mortgage or otherwise encumber, or control and manage, property

-— Division and distribution of property in the event of divorce, separation, death, or other event
+— Division and distribution of property in the event of separation, death, or another event

 — Spousal support, both with respect to amount and duration (and termination of support)